 Variances are a means of requesting a complete waiver or major adjustment to certain development standards.
 They may be requested for a specific lot or as part of a land division application.
-The Type II variance process is generally reserved for major adjustments on individual lots, while variances to development standards proposed as part of a land division are processed as a Type III application (requiring a public hearing).
+The Type II variance process is reserved for major adjustments on individual lots, while variances to development standards proposed as part of a land division are processed as a Type III application.